strogo/ithaca/_posts/2010-01-02-yak-shaving.md

 ## Huh?

 Let's start a little bit back from the central idea.
 I'm good at wasting time.
 I'm really good at it.
 I'm all-city, all-pro, all-American.
 I'm world class.
-I really wanted this website to have a great CSS-based look.
+I really wanted this website to have a little style.
+(I'm no designer, but _something_ at least.)
 I just haven't done it because of all the time-wasting.
 Having said that, it's still important to explain a bit more about *how* and *why* I waste time so well.
 Let's do that, shall we?

 I don't have a lot to say about *why*, so I 'll do that first.
 I've thought about it a lot - it's a good way to waste time, after all - but I don't really understand why I have this tendency.
 I can say that it has something to do with a fear of not knowing enough.
 If I use Ruby, but Ruby's interpreter is written in C, do I need to know C?
 Part of me answers "No" for all sorts of good, sane reasons, but it nags me.
 I have this lingering guilt and shame that I don't *really* know Ruby, since I don't understand the language that its interpreter is written in.
 I know this is irrational (and just plain false), but again, it eats at me anyhow.
 In the case of making a website, there are endless things I might want or need to know more about, so this itch offers a lot of potential pain.